Martie1/multiple-pdf-keyword-scanner/README.md

 Release v 1.0
 # 📦 PDF Keyword Scanner v1.0
-A .NET Core application for Windows
+A .NET Framework application for Windows
 Introducing **PDF Keyword Scanner v1.0**, a fast and easy-to-use tool designed to help you quickly search and filter multiple PDF files based on given keywords.
 It's your ctrl+f for many PDFs and many words at a time!

 ## 📂 How to Run: